mahmoud-elshahat/FlutterNotes/README.md

 4. Search your notes easily.
 5. Edit note that you saved previously.
 6. Supporting both English and Arabic (RTL - LTR)
+7. ability to share note as a screenshot with app simple ui.

 ## Dependencies